yasutakatou/IMS/README.md

 Define the channel for **report output**.<br>
 The default **cycle is once a day**, but you can change it with option -loop.

+note) v0.3: You can also specify a channel name instead of an ID.

 ## [PostID]

 Messages from the ID defined here will be **checked**.

-note) **not only single define but can write plural IDs**. note) You can also specify the ID of the **bot**.
+note) **not only single define but can write plural IDs**. note) You can also specify the ID of the **bot**. note) v0.3: You can also specify a user name instead of an ID.

 ![image](https://user-images.githubusercontent.com/22161385/125152354-fe1b4780-e186-11eb-9cd0-8f33940ce16a.png)